 - Develop as a sustained program that’s integrated into employee on-boarding and retention programs.

 - Address training, tools and content mix in equal measure.
 This shows that employee advocacy is a long term investment and not a culture quick fix.

 I read a rather alarming article the other day that suggested the best tool for content marketers in 2017 was a transcription tool so we could all create more content with greater speed.

 Eeek!
 Stop right there.
 We don’t need more content.
 What we need is better quality content.

-The latest B2B Content Marketing Institute research shows that on average, companies spend 28% of the marketing budget on content, 51% expect that to increase in 2017 and yet the top challenge for 60% of marketers is how to produce more engaging content!
+The latest B2B Content Marketing Institute research shows companies spend 28% of the marketing budget on content, 51% expect that to increase in 2017.
+Yet the top challenge for 60% of marketers is how to produce more engaging content!

 Here’s an idea.